BeckyGrice/BP0268119.github.io/README.md

 ### Glad to see you here!
-I'm a Data Science apprentice currently working for in automative tech.
+I'm a Data Science apprentice currently working in automotive tech.
 My role allows me to learn and develop on the job as well as attending webinars and completing coursework, thereby developing a wide range of vital skills to be a successful professional data scientist.

 I enjoy using a wide range of tools such as DBT, BigQuery and Looker to help improve business processes and and generate solutions to new problems which occur in a rapidly changing business landscape.